How to choose the right shotgun and cartridge for pigeon shooting

 The over-and-under is my preference because the design aids the shooter.
 You have a single sight plane, which naturally takes your vision out to the bird.
 The pistol grip ensures you grip the gun properly and aids in absorbing recoil.
 It’s far more versatile with cartridge choice, too, and allows you to use heavier loads in comfort if you choose to do so.

 The fore-end gives the leading hand a good grip and the all-important control.
 A well-balanced over-and-under gives you control through the shot and, because of its weight, absorbs a lot of recoil, which is a benefit especially on busy days.
 (Read more on gun recoil here.)

 The pros of side-by-side shotguns for pigeon shooting?
 They can be enjoyable to use as they are often very light, making them fast-handling.
 They have a slight advantage in a hide: because there is less of a gap in the opening, they can be easier to reload in a smaller space.
-I spent all of my early days as a young Shot shooting with a side-by-side and shot well.
-However, the disadvantage comes with cartridge choice as you do not want to use a load any bigger than 30g.
-This is not such an issue as long as you make sure you pick the correct shot size — No.5 shot would always be my recommendation.

-I believe in having the same chokes in both barrels, ideally either half and half or three-quarters and three-quarters and xed.
-Having said that, good multichokes that don’t affect the balance of the gun are fine.
+I believe in having the same chokes in both barrels, ideally either half and half or three-quarters and three-quarters and fixed.
+But good multichokes that don’t affect the balance of the gun are fine.
 (Read more on chokes here.)

 Which cartridge should you use for pigeon shooting?